 A recipe for your financial freedom

-Saving for retirement can feel daunting, but it isn't rocket science.
-This free website summarizes the most tried and tested financial advice on a single page, tailored for the typical working professional South African in 2022.
+Saving for retirement can feel overwhelming, but it's not rocket science.
+This free website condenses the most tried and true essential financial advice for the typical working professional in South Africa.

-Read on to learn how you can manage your own finances, save, invest, and grow your wealth so that you can achieve financial freedom and have the retirement you deserve.
+Contine reading to see how you can manage your own finances and grow your wealth to achieve financial freedom and the retirement you deserve.

 1. Minimize your cost of living

-2. Reduce your monthly spending to the bare essentials (rent, food, electricity, etc) because money not spent can earn interest and help you retire sooner.
+2. Reduce monthly spending to essentials (rent, food, electricity).
+Savings can earn interest.

-3. Pay off all your existing debt as quickly as possible.
-You'll save tons on interest.
+3. Pay off existing debt quickly to save on interest.

-2. Save up an emergency fund (at least 2 months cost of living) with easy access.
+2. Build an emergency fund (at least 2 months' living expenses) with easy access.

-1. EasyEquities or Sygnia are both good low-fee options.
+1. Consider EasyEquities or Sygnia for low-fee Tax-Free Investments.

-2. If you don't know what to invest in, just buy the Satrix MSCI World ETF.
-It offers well diversified offshore exposure.
+2. If you don't know what to invest in, just buy the Satrix MSCI World ETF for well diversified offshore exposure.

-3. Dollar Cost Averaging reduces your risk and allows you budget monthly (eg. R36k / 12 = R3k per month).
+3. Dollar Cost Averaging can be used to help with budgeting and reduce risk (eg. R36k / 12 = R3k per month).

-5. Try to avoid Retirement Annuities.
-They lock your money up, decide where to invest it, and expose your savings to government meddling.
-Often they also come with ridiculously high fees.
+5. Limit your exposure to Retirement Annuities.
+They tie your money up, decide where to invest it, and expose your savings to possible government meddling, and they often come with ridiculously high fees.

 2. Diversify (spread out) your investments to reduce overall volatility.